 5. Where do mountain lions live?

 Cougars are some of the most versatile cats on the planet.
 They have a very wide range and can be found from Canada to South America.
-They are also able to live in various types of habitat such as forest, mountains and even deserts.
+They are also able to live in various types of habitat such as forests, mountains, and even deserts.

 6. One of the most interesting facts about mountain lions.

 The puma has a wide range of territory.
 They actually have the largest geographical range of any native mammal in the Western Hemisphere.
 The puma lives in 28 countries, from southern Alaska down to the very southern tip of Chile in South America.